-Previously, Will worked in foreign policy and international development in Washington, DC; London, England; and Cairo, Egypt.
-In his most recent roles, he served as a speech writer, research assistant, and executive assistant for senior leaders at the Atlantic Council and the United States Institute of Peace.
+O’Brien has worked in foreign policy and international development in Washington, D.C., London, and Cairo, Egypt.
+In his most recent roles, he served as a speech writer, research assistant, and executive assistant to senior leaders at the Atlantic Council and the United States Institute of Peace.

 Will is a Notre Dame Presidential Fellow.